-This third generation cephalosporin antibiotic (trade name: Rocephin) is used for community-acquired pneumonia, hemophilus influenza infection, and can be used for bacterial meningitis.
+This third-generation cephalosporin antibiotic (trade name: Rocephin) is used for community-acquired pneumonia, Haemophilus influenzae infection, and can be used for bacterial meningitis.
 More commonly, a single intramuscular injection can be given to effectively treat gonorrhea.
-Furthermore, ceftriaxone is able to cross the blood brain barrier (BBB).
+Furthermore, ceftriaxone can cross the blood-brain barrier (BBB).

-Cefdinir (trade name: Omnicef), is a third generation cephalosporin commonly used to treat pneumonias, bronchitis, ear infections, sinusitis, pharyngitis, tonsillitis, and skin infections.
-The pediatric formulation of cefdinir may bind to iron in the digestive tract, which can rarely cause red discoloration of the stool.
-Other side effects include diarrhea, vaginal infections or inflammation, nausea, headache and abdominal pain.
+Cefdinir (trade name: Omnicef) is a third-generation cephalosporin commonly used to treat pneumonia, bronchitis, ear infections, sinusitis, pharyngitis, tonsillitis, and skin infections.
+The pediatric formulation of cefdinir may bind to iron in the digestive tract, which can cause red discoloration of the stool in rare instances.
+Other side effects include diarrhea, vaginal infections or inflammation, nausea, headache, and abdominal pain.

-This third generation cephalosporin (trade name: Fortaz) is also used to treat gram-positive and gram-negative bacteria.
-However, unlike most third generation agents, it is active against Pseudomonas.
+This third-generation cephalosporin (trade name: Fortaz) is used to treat gram-positive and gram-negative bacteria.
+However, unlike most third-generation agents, it is active against Pseudomonas.

-Ceftazidime is the third generation cephalosporin which has antimicrobial coverage of Pseudomonas aeruginosa.
+Ceftazidime is the third-generation cephalosporin that has antimicrobial coverage of Pseudomonas aeruginosa.

-Third generation cephalosporins are commonly used to combat serious gram-negative infections, which are typically resistant to other beta-lactam antibiotics.
+Third-generation cephalosporins are commonly used to combat serious gram-negative infections that are typically resistant to other beta-lactam antibiotics.